rahulshibu/sellerapp/README.md

 - Docker
 - Git

-The API enviroment variables are hardcoded since only one enviromental variable DB url string.
+The API enviroment variables are hardcoded since only one enviromental variable DB url string.The scrapping service is running in port 8081 and saving service in 8080

 ## Instructions